 My boys are all excited about the holidays and being just 10 days out I’m looking for lots of fun, easy things to do with them to keep them from being bored but still in the spirit.
-This fun holiday craft makes pretty Christmas trees using paper plates that is great for all age groups from toddlers, preschool, and even older kids!
+This fun holiday craft makes Paper Plate Christmas Trees that are great for all age groups from toddlers, preschool, and even older kids!

 Supplies are minimal and if you craft often probably already have on hand.
 I used green paper plates but you could add a step of painting or coloring white plates to make them green.
 We already had these from a past party so it worked great.

 - Star Paper Punch

 First, cut the plate in quarters.
 Cut in half, then in half again.
 When you are done you should end up with four pieces.